-This is because you need to let your home state know that are you operating a “foreign” company in their state, and as a consequence, you would be responsible to pay filing fees and annual fees in BOTH states — which you do NOT what to do.
+This is because you need to let your home state know that are you operating a “foreign” company in their state, and as a consequence, you would be responsible to pay filing fees and annual fees in BOTH states — which you do NOT want to do.

 So the short answer is:

-If your company does not plan to have a physical presence in the U.S. (meaning that it will operate solely from outside of the U.S.), then you should form your LLC in Delaware, the best and most business-friendly state for non-U.S. residents.
+If your company does not plan to have a physical presence in the U.S. (meaning that it will operate solely from outside of the U.S.), then you should form your LLC in Wyoming.

 What Does It Mean to Incorporate a Business?